nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC1 - List all people saved in `BizBook`**
+**Use case: UC1 - List all people saved in the System**

 **MSS**

-1. User requests to list all people saved in their `BizBook` by entering a command.
+1. User requests to list all people saved in the System by entering a command.
-2.  `BizBook` shows a list of persons.
+2. System shows a list of persons.

     Use case ends.